Robert Bristow1

 Last Edited=6 Feb 2011

-He was given the name of George Robert Hobart at birth.1 He was educated at Westminster School, Westminster, London, England.2 He held the office of Member of Parliament (M.P.) for St. Michael's between 1812 and 1813.1 He succeeded to the title of 9th Baronet Hobart, of Intwood, Norfolk [E., 1611] on 4 February 1816.1 He succeeded to the title of 5th Baron Hobart of Blickling, Norfolk [G.B., 1728] on 4 February 1816.1 He succeeded to the title of 5th Earl of Buckinghamshire [G.B., 1746] on 4 February 1816.1 On 5 October 1824 his name was legally changed to George Robert Hampden-Hobart by Royal Licence.1
+He was given the name of George Robert Hobart at birth.1 He was educated at Westminster School, Westminster, London, EnglandG.2 He held the office of Member of Parliament (M.P.) for St. Michael's between 1812 and 1813.1 He succeeded as the 9th Baronet Hobart, of Intwood, Norfolk [E., 1611] on 4 February 1816.1 He succeeded as the 5th Baron Hobart of Blickling, Norfolk [G.B., 1728] on 4 February 1816.1 He succeeded as the 5th Earl of Buckinghamshire [G.B., 1746] on 4 February 1816.1 On 5 October 1824 his name was legally changed to George Robert Hampden-Hobart by Royal Licence.1

 Citations